tienshen/coreml-ep-performance-study/README.md

 - CoreML EP internally lowers precision as needed
 - Full accelerator offload becomes possible

-The reduced latency observed in this configuration is not due to improved CoreML partitioning under FP16, but rather because most operators fall back to CPU execution.
+The reduced latency observed in this configuration is not due to improved CoreML partitioning under FP16, but rather because most operators fall back to CPU execution (See Appendix D for full profile summary).
 When plotting CPU vs CoreML in this configuration (static batching, fast-relu, and FP16 precision), we observe much overlap in performance.

 ![FP16 CPU vs CoreML](results/plots/batch_scaling_cpu_vs_coreml.png)